Anna Jones (businesswoman): EMAP, Hachette Filipacchi, and Hearst

 In 2000 Jones was hired by EMAP to work in its marketing department.
 At EMAP, she oversaw the marketing for the launch of Grazia, the UK's first weekly glossy magazine.

 In 2005 she was appointed as Digital and Marketing Director at Hachette Filipacchi, the Lagardère-owned publishing company, where she worked on media brands such as Elle, Red and Digital Spy.
 In 2010 she became Hachette's Digital and Strategy Director.
 In 2011 Hachette merged with the Hearst-owned National Magazine Company to create Hearst Magazines, UK.
-Following the merger, Jones was appointed chief operating officer (COO) of Hearst Magazines, whose titles include Cosmopolitan, Elle, Country Living, Esquire and Harper's Bazaar and also an extensive digital portfolio that includes websites such as Digital Spy and Net Doctor.
+Following the merger, Jones was appointed chief operating officer (COO) of Hearst Magazines, whose titles include Cosmopolitan, Elle, Country Living, Esquire and Harper's Bazaar and a digital portfolio that includes websites such as Digital Spy and Net Doctor.

-In 2014, following the departure of Arnaud de Puyfontaine, Jones was appointed as CEO of Hearst.
+In 2014, following the departure of Arnaud de Puyfontaine, Jones was appointed CEO of Hearst.
 As CEO, she oversaw the launch Hearst Live, a new events-focused division, and Hearst Made, which provides editorial content for companies such as Procter & Gamble, Asda, and Jamie Oliver Magazine.